 Allen Weisselberg: Who is the man who could bring down Donald Trump?

-The former president’s long-time financial chief is now at the centre of a years-long probe
+The former president’s long-time financial chief has been criminally charged after years-long probe

 In Michael Cohen’s testimony to members of Congress in 2019, one name came up more than 20 times.